nginx/agent/site/content/installation-upgrade/getting-started.md

 Follow the steps in the [Installation]({{< relref "/installation-upgrade/installation-github.md" >}}) section to download, install, and run NGINX.

-## Clone the NGINX Agent Repository
+## Clone the NGINX Agent repository

 Using your preferred method, clone the NGINX Agent repository into your development directory.
 See [Cloning a GitHub Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) for additional help.